71f681c20d/sui-payroll/docs/arch.md

 # Architecture

+## V2 Arch
+- The idea is to generalize the entities in the Payroll app so they can be reused and composed to serve other business purposes in the enterprise
+- For instance, Payroll deals one component of a business operating environment: employee relationships with the firm

+- Generalize a business to be an enterprise.
+This can be any social system consisting of people and software interacting and performing internal operations.
+    - An enterprise can be a business, government, school, or any other type of institution.
+- Generalize the operating environment of the enterprise to consist of relationships with other entities
+    - Consumers (customers)
+    - Stakeholders (shareholders)
+    - Vendors (suppiers)
+    - Workers (employees)
+- Each of these relationships requires certain types of transactions and entities in order for the enterprise to interact with its counterparties
+    -

+## V1 arch
 - The `Business` object
     - Contains the resources owned by the enterprise
     - Does not execute transactions.
 The object only holds resources such as `Treasury` and functions which operate on business resources